OneStopTransport/OST-FiWare-Lisbon/fiware_lisbon/README.md

 	- fetch GTFS files (CSV as specified by the standard) and push them to the DataStore (CKAN extension), using [another project's capabilities](https://github.com/rjfv/datastore-loader);
 	- fetch GTFS Stops located in the Lisbon district, convert them to a specific JSON format (specified by the project's consortium) and push them to CKAN DataStore, using its APIs directly.

-It was also developed the capability to import GTFS data from CKAN back to OST.
-The app responsible for that is `ckan`, however it was created for demonstration purposes only.
+`utils` is not an application, it contains the exceptions, constants and other random stuff needed by the other two apps.
+Notice that the capability to import GTFS data from CKAN back to OST was also implemented.
+It's also `ckan` who's responsible for that, although it only serves for demonstration purposes.

 ---